 Last but certainly not least, you can always go out and buy a microSD card if your phone supports them.

-MicroSD cards are available in a myriad of different sizes, including 32GB, 64GB, and 128GB, just to name a few.
-There are a ton of cards out there for you to choose from, with many of them being more affordable than you might be thinking.
+MicroSD cards are available in myriad sizes, including 32GB, 64GB, and 128GB, to name a few.
+We've rounded up the best microSD cards for Android for you to choose from, with many of them being more affordable than you might be thinking.

 Not all Android phones offer expandable storage, so ensure yours does before going out and buying a card that may not work with your device.